geanders/test_directory/coding.md

 College, it stood for a Beginner's All-purpose Symbolic Instruction Code, and used fairly simple commands that a newbie could readily grasp and wield."
 [Coders, p.
 40]

+## Testing / Bugs
+> "The general approach suggested in this section is to organize the tests as S expressions, specifically called *assertions*.
+We define an assertion to be an S expression that is expected to evaluate to TRUE.
+As your software evolves, you can build up a collection of assertions; testing them after making changes to your [R project] will help catch problems and provide some confidence in the software."
+[Programming with Data, p.
+197]

+> "Admiral Grace Hopper (an early computing pioneer better known for inventing COBOL) liked to tell a story in whcih a technician solved a glitch in the Harvard Mark II machine by pulling an actual insect out from between the contacts of one of its relays, and she subsequently promulgated 'bug' in its hackish sense as a joke about the incident (though, as she was careful to admit, she was not there when it happened).
+For many years the logbook associated with the incident and the actual bug in question (a moth) sat in a display case at the Naval Surface Warfare Center."
+[New Hackers Dictionary, p.
+94]

+## R Projects

+In S, you already had "chapters", which seem like they were a similar idea.
+[Programming with Data]

+## TeX

+> "**TeX** *n.* ...
+An extremely powerful macro-based text formatter written by Donald E. Knuth, very popular in the computer-science community ... .
+TeX fans insist on the correct (and gutteral) pronunciation, and the correct spelling (all caps, squished together, with the E depressed below the baseline; the mixed-case 'TeX' is considered an acceptable kluge on ASCII-only devices). ...
+Knuth began TeX because he had become annoyed at the declining quality of the typesetting in volumes I--III of his monumental *Art of Computer Programming*. ...
+In a manifestation of the typical hackish urge to solve the problem at hand once and for all, he began to design his own typesetting language.
+He thought he would finish it on his sabbatical in 1978; he was wrong by only about 8 years.
+The language was finally frozen around 1985, but volume IV of *The Art of Computer Programming* is not expected until 2002.
+The impact and influence of TeX's design has been such that nobody minds very much.
+Many great hackish projects have started as a bit of toolsmithing on the way to something else; Knuth's diversion was simply on a grander scale than most.
+TeX has also been a noteworth example of free, shared, but high-quality software.
+Knuth used to offer monetary awards to people who found and reported bugs in it; as the years wore on and the few remaining bugs were fixed (and new ones even harder to find(, the bribe went up."
+[New Hackers Dictionary, p.
+442]

+> "**WYSIWYG** *adj.* Describes a user interface under which 'What You See Is What You Get", as opposed to one that uses more-or-less obscure commands that do not result in immediate visual feedback."
+[New Hackers Dictionary, p.
+494]

+## Open-source software

+> "This relationship to property gave birth to a radical idea: 'free / libre' software.
+That revolution happened when MIT officials, in the early 80s, realized that over the years the student hackers had written a ton of incredibly valuable software for the MIT computers.
+So the officials decided to make some money off it.
+One for-profit computer firm called Symbolics asked MIT if it could license all that cool software to run on *its* computers.
+Sure, said MIT.
+So Symbolics duly licensed the code, and the Symbolics employees began tweaking and changing and adding new features to it.
+But whenever Symbolics created a new feature, it kept it proprietary.
+It wasn't sharing those innovations openly so the next generation of programmers could learn from it.
+That annoyed [Richard] Stallman.
+He eventually left MIT and invented an entirely different licensing paradigm, called the General Public License.
+It works like this: Let's say I wrote an email program and issued it under the General Public License, because I'm a public-minded hacker who likes to share my work freely.
+Cool: If you download the email program, the GPL means you're also allowed to look at my source code; to modify the email software; and to distribute your remix of my work.
+But there's one extra element here: If you modify the code and start distributing your new version, you have to issue all *your* modifications under the GPL too.
+You can't keep that new code secret.
+You're not prevented from making money off your work; you can sell the code as a commercial product.
+(It's 'free' as in 'free speech', not 'free' as in 'free beer', as Stallman pointed out.)
+But you have to publicly release your modified version of the source code, so that other people can examine it, remix it, and share it, too---a process that carries on, ad infinitum, forever, for anyone who uses my / your code. ...
+It was a gauntlet thrown down in the name of openness, transparency, and control.
+Its message: You should never trust software if the person making it won't show you the code."
+[Coders, pp. 237--238]